Couple meet adopted child’s medical hardships with relentless support

 The experienced foster care couple, with six boys of their own, had discussed fostering another child, but were insistent it be – refreshingly - a girl.

 They got a call from Apelah about Ryley.
-It took one greeting with at Le Bonheur Children’s Hospital in Memphis, though, and they knew what their decision was gender withstanding.
+It took one greeting with her at Le Bonheur Children’s Hospital in Memphis, though, and they knew what their decision was gender withstanding.

 “One look and that was it, we knew,” she said.